Destroyer1543/sentellent-Intern/README.md

-# Sentellent – Contextual Agentic AI Assistant
+# Sentellent – Agentic Project

 Sentellent is a production-oriented, stateful agentic AI system built to safely perform real-world actions such as reading emails, scheduling calendar events, and managing user preferences.
 The system combines deterministic logic with LLM-based reasoning to ensure correctness, debuggability, and user control.